malikmajeed/Donations-Managment/README.md

 ## 🙏 Acknowledgments

 - Ansar Foundation for their support and requirements
-- All contributors who have helped in the development
+- All youtube community who helped me understand Coding core concepts.
 - Open source community for the amazing tools and libraries

 ## 📞 Support

-For support, email support@ansarfoundation.com or create an issue in the repository.
+Reach out to me, malikmajeed@gmail.com

 ---